-coursework template given in this handbook.
+Fill out the core courses you plan to take in the following semesters using the minimum coursework template given in this handbook.
 Include the major professor's name.
 Save the plan of study at this preliminary stage.
-Henceforth, you become enrolled in the Graduate School system.
+Henceforth, you become enrolled in the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars system.
 The SAVED plan of study should be initiated within the first two weeks of enrollment in the graduate program.